Sequence of Returns Risk: How to Get the Most Investment Income Without Running Out of Money

 Having an outside source of income from an account that won’t suffer the same volatility as your investment is the best remedy.

 But our favorite tool is Specially Designed Whole Life Insurance.
-Not only do you get guaranteed cash value you can use as an income source, you also gain guaranteed death benefit that will provide your legacy and free you up to take more income from your investments during your lifetime.
+Not only do you get guaranteed cash value you can use as an income source, you also gain a guaranteed death benefit that will provide your legacy and free you up to take more income from your investments during your lifetime.

-Here’s the bottom line: you have the power to shrink your sequence of return risk.
+You have the power to shrink your sequence of return risk.
 That means you’ll preserve your portfolio, so you can take out more income for a longer period of time, with less fear of running out of money.

 But here’s the kicker: you need to act now.
 If you get to the future, and your only asset is an investment account, there won’t be much you can do.
 But planning ahead and storing cash in a non-correlated buffer asset will give you peace of mind and so many more options in the future.